Given the standard electrode potentials,

 Arrange these metals in their increasing order of reducing power.

-Hence, the reducing power of the given metals increases in the following order: Ag < Hg < Cr < Mg < K
+The lower the electrode potential, the stronger is the reducing agent.
+Therefore, the increasing order of the reducing power of the given metals is Ag < Hg < Cr < Mg < K.